opensourcery/opensourcerybot/README.md

 | `Die Hard 2: Die Harder` | Dieharderer | When OSbot sees something in chat that could make a good and/or bad movie sequel title, they will say it. |
 | `Snow?
 Did somebody say snow?` | Trigger | Specific triggers may be set up for OSbot that look for certain words and spit out canned responses.
 This function is still being improved and worked on. |
 | `so irc`, `such wow` | Wow | Doge!
 Triggered by the word `wow` appearing in a chat message, OSbot will randomly state a saved `!wow` message. |

+## Plugins <a name="plugins"></a>

+OSbot is equipped with a somewhat nifty plugin structure that allows for customization via a fairly simple API.
+Plugins generally feature new commands for OSbot, via Regex to watch for in the chat, or new functions to be featured internally in other plugins.

+All plugins located in `lib/plugins` are auto-loaded by OSbot when it is started up, unless they have been listed by filename in `config.disable`.

+### Creating a New Plugin

+To create a new plugin, create a new Javascript file in `lib/plugins`.
+We suggest looking to `diceroll.js` for an example of a plugin that features both `.run` functionality and `.functions` functionality, but all that is required for your plugin to exist is the file to be in the folder.

+### Parts of a plugin

+A plugin is an exportable NodeJS object, and as such as a number of different properties and methods that are automatically used by OSbot.
+Properties should be defined by stating `exports.[property name] = [value]`.

+Here is a lost of optional properties and how to get the best out of them, listed in order of "most likely to be used by you":

+* `name` (string): A plaintext name of the plugin, generally matches the name of the file.
+* `weight` (integer): The order this plugin should be loaded and its `startup` function ran (if it has one).
+Higher numbers means later in the load order.
+* `run` (object): An object of functions to be ran when various events occur on the channel OSbot is in.
+All functions in `run` will take the following parameters: `client`, a basic irc module object; `message`, the event information sent from the irc module, and `requires`, which contains the modules and functions laid out in the plugin's `requires` property, laid out below.
+Currently, the two functions that can be defined in `run` are:
+  * `onmessage` (function): Function to run on any message sent to the IRC channel OSbot runs in.
+Normally used to do a series of Regex tests for specific commands.
+  * `onjoin` (function): Function to run when a user joins the IRC channel OSbot runs in.
+* `help` (array): An array of objects that list commands and functions of a specific plugin, accessed via the built-in plugin `!help [plugin name]`.
+The objects have two properties:
+  * `usage`: Shows usage of a command, such as `!tell [user] [message]`, showing the basic skeleton of a command.
+  * `description`: Explains in prose how the command in question works.
+* `requires` (array): An array of objects describing files, modules, or plugins that need to be passed to the various `.run` functions of this plugin.
+Requires consist of:
+  * `name` (string): A descriptive name for the module in question, to be used by your plugin later.
+  * `type` (string): If your required file is a JSON object, stored on your server, define it here as either "array" or "object".
+  * `file` (string): **Either** the path to the file that contains a JSON object, or the name of an NPM module that you have installed to your OSbot directory.
+* `startup` (function): Function to be run when OSbot first is started up.
+These will be run in order of weight.
+* `functions` (object): Object of functions that will be included if this plugin is listed as a required plugin in another plugin.
+For example, the tell.js plugin exports the `tell()` function so that other plugins that wish to save a tell for a user may do so.